gut-puncture/Semantic-Gravity-RP/specification.md

 Compute probability mass assigned to X variants at that layer.
 Because X may be multi-token, compute per-step for each token in the chosen X token sequence(s):

-* For simplicity, analyze the first generated token’s distribution and compute mass over the set of first tokens of sequences in S(X).
+* For simplicity, analyze the **decision step** distribution and compute mass over the set of first tokens of sequences in S(X).
 * Additionally, for the actual greedy output sequence, compute token probabilities across layers along the generated path.

 Store layer curves for baseline vs negative instruction.